anthonyrere/DataAnalysisPortfolioProjects-SQL/README.md

   * SQL script can be found [**HERE**](https://github.com/anthonyrere/DataAnalysisPortfolioProjects-SQL/blob/main/PortfolioProjectDataEploration1.sql)

 ## DATA CLEANING USING SQL
+### INTRODUCTION
+This is a SQL project on Data Cleaning on NashVille Housing Data.
+This project is aimed to show how efficiently SQL can be used to clean data effectively.

 This project involves data cleaning process using SQL where I took a raw dataset containing Nashville Housing data.
 The dataset contains inconsistencies, error and missing values which needs to be addressed before the data can be used for meaningful insights.

+### SQL CONCEPT APPLIED
+*	CONVERT
+*	PARSENAME
+*	SUBSTRING
+*	FORMAT
+*	CHARINDEX
+*	ALTER TABLE
+*	CASE STATEMENTS
+*	CTE

 ### CHALLENGES
 The dataset contains information about the property address, sale date, owner’s address, sale price, Owner’s name bedrooms, land value, building value, parcel ID, Unique ID of each building, year built.
 However, due to inconsistencies the dataset includes issues such as: